-Where in the play do you think Lear's
+Where in the play do you think Lear's expressions would fit this picture? |

 There seems to be a recurring theme of "nothing," that began in the first scene when King Lear said: "Tell me, my daughters, which of you shall we say doth love us most, that we our largest bounty may extent.
 Goneril, our eldest-born, speak first," (Act 1, Sc 1, 52).